White paper

 How to improve law department efficiency and effectiveness: Use a legal technology roadmap

-The departments that have made that shift uniformly credit a purposeful use of technology and data to help the department work better and ultimately demonstrate the value of the legal department.
-A clearly defined legal technology roadmap aligned with business strategy is a critical tool to help your department control cost, drive efficiency and effectiveness, and ultimately demonstrate value by acting as a business enabler.
+Companies often press their legal departments to be more efficient and “do more with less,” but how can your department deliver the same level of service with fewer resources?
+The departments who have made that shift uniformly credit a purposeful use of technology and data, to help the department work better and ultimately demonstrate the value of the legal department.
+A clearly defined legal technology roadmap is a critical tool to help your department control cost, drive efficiency and effectiveness, and ultimately demonstrate value by acting as a business enabler.

 Chapter One